NateveLang/Nate/README.md

 # Nate

-Nate is a Nateve Templates translator developed using Python.
+Nate is a Nateve translator developed using Python.

 ## Nateve